CPAN-Security/security.metacpan.org/notes/gcc-14.md

 the author(s) of the module is the prefered route.
 A Pull Request could be the crown on this work.

-It however requires time and effort and likely a lot of extra resources that are required for tracking down the correct solution or fix.
+It does however require time and effort and likely a lot of extra resources that are required for tracking down the correct solution or fix.

 ### Demote errors to warnings